 The Corridor is conveniently located within 5 minutes from Phoenix-Mesa Gateway Airport.
 Gateway Airport provides commercial service to more than 47 destinations throughout the U.S. and Canada.
 Phoenix Sky Harbor International Airport, which provides commercial and cargo service to technology hubs around the nation and internationally, is only 30 minutes away.

 ELLIOT ROAD STREETSCAPE IMPROVEMENTS

-The City of Mesa is investing $17 million in streetscape and roadway improvements for Elliot Road, which will include road-widening to six lanes, street median improvements, landscaping and place-making efforts, further reinforcing the Elliot Road Technology Corridor’s identity as an area for innovation and high-tech industry.
-The improvements are expected to be completed February 2019.
+The City of Mesa has recently invested $17 million in streetscape and roadway improvements for Elliot Road, which includes road-widening to six lanes, street median improvements, landscaping, and place-making efforts, further reinforcing the Elliot Road Technology Corridor’s identity as an area for innovation and high-tech industry.

 LOW RISK OF NATURAL DISASTER

 The Phoenix-Mesa metro area consistently ranks among the safest places in the U.S. for high-tech companies to do business because of its low risk of natural disaster.
 A 2008 study, conducted by SustainLane, ranked Mesa as the safest place in the nation when considering natural disaster risks such as hurricanes, flooding, catastrophic hail, tornado super-outbreaks, and earthquakes.

 ARIZONA STATE UNIVERSITY (ASU) POLYTECHNIC

 The Corridor is in close proximity to ASU’s Polytechnic campus with more than 4,000 students enrolled in science, engineering, management, technology, and education programs.